 School shootings with female shooters

-A 12-year-old girl was accused in a shooting at a middle school in Los Angeles on Thursday.
+A 12-year-old girl was taken into custody last week after police said the gun she brought to Salvador B. Castro Middle School in Los Angeles accidentally discharged in her backpack.

-One classmate was left critically wounded and three others were hurt, according to authorities.
+A bullet tore through a girl's wrist before it hit a boy in the head, according to authorities.
+Doctors said both students are expected to recover, and the 12-year-old girl was booked in a juvenile detention center.

-While female shooters are rare, there have been a series of violent incidents in the past involving children, teens and adult women.
+While female shooters are not as common, there have been a series of violent incidents in the past involving children, teens and adult women.
 Read on for a look at other some school shootings involving female shooters.

 2016